 Parents should be on the lookout for these symptoms:

 If you think your child may have asthma, don’t wait.
 Take them to see a doctor.
 A medical history, certain breathing, and allergy tests can help determine if treatment is needed.
 What is causing the asthma symptoms?
 Possible culprits include cigarette smoke, dust mites and pets to which many people have an allergic reaction.
 Allergies are a common trigger for asthma symptoms.
 If your child has allergies, managing the triggers may lead to fewer asthma problems.

 Work with the doctor to find your child’s allergic triggers.
 Then discuss ways to avoid or control them.
 For example:

-Discuss with your child’s doctor the best options for allergy treatments.
-Treatments include:
+Talk with your child’s doctor about allergy treatments.
+Options include:

-To learn more about Asthma and the Taking on Asthma initiative, and to help you breathe easier about your child’s treatment options, visit bcbsil.com/taking-on-asthma.
+To learn more about Asthma and the Taking on Asthma initiative, and to help you breathe easier about your child’s treatment options, visit bcbsok.com/taking-on-asthma.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.